bahrus/json-in-html/README.md

 # JSON-in-HTML Syntax Support

+This VSCode extension provides syntax highlighting support for HTML:

+First, extends [this great extension](https://github.com/panoply/vscode-json-script-tag), and supports two addition script types:

-Syntax highlighting support for HTML `<script></script>` tags using `type=application/json` and `type=application/ld+json` and `type=importmap` attributes.
+`<script></script>` tags using

-Any script tag containing "json" in the type attribute, as well as any attribute that starts with '{ or '[ (hopefully).

-And import maps.

-Acknowledgements:  This owes a huge amount of debt to [this great extension](https://github.com/panoply/vscode-json-script-tag).
+1.  `type=application/json` or
+2.  `type=application/ld+json` or
+3.  `type=json` or
+4.  `type=importmap` attributes.

+will provide JSON editing capabilities inside the script tags.

+In addition, json-in-html supports editing json within html tag attributes.

+This is helpful for web components, which often make heavy use of JSON-serialize attributes.

 ## Examples